TarsCloud/TarsprotocolProxy/README.en.md

 A protocol proxy that works on the 4th Layer network and supports tars-tars protocol, tars-tup protocol, and tars-json protocol.

-## Four layer gateway for TARS, mainly two application scenarios:
+## Four layer gateway for TARS mainly has two application scenarios:
   1. As the four layer access for TARS protocol;
   2. Transparent forwarding for TARS requests across IDC